SplatFlow: Self-Supervised Dynamic Gaussian Splatting in Neural Motion Flow Field for Autonomous Driving: Related work

+To model dynamic urban scenes, recent approaches~\cite{kundu2022panoptic, ost2021neural, wu2023mars, turki2023suds, yang2023emernerf} decompose the entire scene into static background and dynamic objects, learning their representations separately.
+PNF~\cite{kundu2022panoptic} uses monocular 3D bounding box predictions to isolate dynamic objects and further jointly optimizes their poses during the reconstruction process.
+NSG~\cite{ost2021neural} uses neural graphs to represent entire scenes, decomposing dynamic multi-object environments.
+MARS~\cite{wu2023mars} employs distinct sub-networks to model backgrounds and dynamic objects, creating an instance-aware simulation framework.
+These methods typically rely on manually annotated or predicted 3D bounding boxes.
+In order to avoid the need of 3D bounding boxes, SUDS~\cite{turki2023suds} introduces a scalable hash table to represent large-scale dynamic urban scenes, using an off-the-shelf 2D optical flow estimator to track dynamic objects.
+EmerNerf~\cite{yang2023emernerf} addresses this challenge by learning scene flow to associate points across time in the 4D neural radiance field, allowing the separation of static and dynamic objects without 3D bounding boxes.
+However, these methods, which rely on implicit representations, still suffer from inefficiency in both reconstruction and rendering.
 Recently, 3DGS~\cite{kerbl20233d} introduced a novel explicit 3D scene representation, combining high-quality volume rendering with a fast speed.
 However, 3DGS is designed for static scenes and fails when modeling dynamic moving objects.
-To address this, DrivingGaussian~\cite{zhou2024drivinggaussian} and StreetGaussian~\cite{yan2024street} partition the driving scene into static and dynamic components by separate sets of Gaussians based on vehicles' 3D bounding boxes.
-DrivingGaussian~\cite{zhou2024drivinggaussian} uses a composite dynamic Gaussian graph to manage multiple moving objects while incrementally employing incremental static 3D Gaussians to represent the entire background.
-StreetGaussian~\cite{yan2024street} models dynamic urban scenes as point clouds with semantic logits and 3D Gaussians, handling foreground vehicles and background separately.
-HUGS~\cite{zhou2024hugs} also adopts 3D object boxes to identify dynamic elements from background, optimizing geometry, appearance, semantics, and motion specifically of dynamic Gaussians.
+To address this, DrivingGaussian~\cite{zhou2024drivinggaussian} and StreetGaussian~\cite{yan2024street} partition the driving scene into static and dynamic components by separate sets of Gaussians based on the 3D bounding boxes of vehicles.
+DrivingGaussian~\cite{zhou2024drivinggaussian} uses a composite dynamic Gaussian graph to manage multiple moving objects while incrementally employing incremental static 3D Gaussians to represent the static background.
+StreetGaussian~\cite{yan2024street} models foreground vehicles with optimizable poses and a 4D spherical harmonics appearance model, and background with 3D Gaussians separately.
+HUGS~\cite{zhou2024hugs} also adopts 3D object boxes to identify dynamic elements, enabling optimization of geometry, appearance, semantics, and motion attributes for dynamic Gaussians.
 However, all these methods rely on expensive annotated or predicted 3D bounding boxes to learn the time-dependent representations of dynamic objects.
 Most recent method PVG~\cite{chen2023periodic} introduces periodic vibration based Gaussian attributes, optimized through self-supervision without the need of 3D bounding boxes.
 Each Gaussian models dynamic changes over time through optimizable attributes including vibration directions, life span, and life peak.